"The more I learn, the more I realize how much I don't know."

 Approach as a beginner: See each situation as a chance for growth, not a chance to showcase expertise.

-Stay open to feedback: Listen to others, even when they challenge your views.
+Stay open to feedback: Listen to others, even when they challenge our views.

-Honor not-knowing: Value what you don't know as much as what you do.
+Honor not-knowing: Value what we don't know as much as what we do.

 Remember mastery is a journey: Competence is never complete.